openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

     :width: 50%
     :group: gwb-module

-Landscape Mosaic (LM)
+Landscape mosaic (LM)
 ^^^^^^^^^^^^^^^^^^^^^

-This module will conduct the **Landscape Mosaic** analysis at a **user-selected observation scale**.
+This module will conduct the **Landscape mosaic** analysis at a **user-selected observation scale**.

-The Landscape Mosaic measures land cover heterogeneity, or human influence, in a tri-polar classification of a location accounting for the relative contributions of the three land cover types (**Agriculture**, **Natural**, **Developed**) in the area surrounding that location.
+The **Landscape mosaic** measures land cover heterogeneity, or human influence, in a tri-polar classification of a location accounting for the relative contributions of the three land cover types (**Agriculture**, **Natural**, **Developed**) in the area surrounding that location.

 The results are spatially explicit maps and tabular summary statistics.
-Details on the methodology and input/output options can be found in the `Landscape Mosaic product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-LM.pdf>`_.
+Details on the methodology and input/output options can be found in the `Landscape mosaic product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-LM.pdf>`_.

-Setup the input image
+Set up the input image
-"""""""""""""""""""""
+""""""""""""""""""""""

 .. tip::

     You can use the default dataset to test the module.
 Select the :code:`Download test dataset` button on the top of the second panel, which will add the following files to your :code:`downloads` folder:

-    -   :code:`example.tif`: 0 byte - Missing, 1 byte - Background, 2 bytes - Foreground
+    -   :code:`example.tif`: 0 bytes - Missing, 1 byte - Background, 2 bytes - Foreground
     -   :code:`clc3class.tif`: 1 byte - Agriculture, 2 bytes - Natural, 3 bytes - Developed

     .. thumbnail::  https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/test_dataset.png